5ldkamal/Universities/README.md

 - Search for universities by country.
 - Browse universities grouped by country.
 - View detailed information about each university.

+## Running Unit Tests
+To run the unit tests for the Universities module, follow these steps:
+1. Open `Universities.xcodeproj` in Xcode.
+2. Navigate to the `UniversitiesListInteractorTests.swift` file located in the `Tests` directory.
+3. Open the file to view the test cases.

 ## Contributing
 If you'd like to contribute to Universities, please follow these guidelines: